dauble/dauble.github.io/_posts/2023-09-15-navigating-maze-of-tech-debt.md

 ## Conclusion

 Technical debt is an inevitable part of web development, but it doesn't have to be a looming threat.
 By recognizing it, prioritizing its resolution, and adopting best practices for managing it, web developers can strike a balance between delivering features quickly and maintaining a healthy codebase.
 Ultimately, the goal is to ensure that the web applications we build continue to evolve, remain maintainable, and provide a smooth user experience without accruing insurmountable technical debt.

+Photo by Christina Morillo: [Link](https://www.pexels.com/photo/close-up-photo-of-person-typing-on-laptop-1181675/)

+*This post was generated with the help of AI.*